 When do lasting childhood memories start?
-One of the great joys of parenthood is introducing your kid to the world and giving them a foundation of good memories on which they can start building their own.
+One of the great joys of parenthood is introducing your kid to the world and giving them a foundation of good childhood memories on which they can start building their life.
+A major way that parents try to build childhood memories is through adventures.
 Travel is easy enough when they’re infants (a baby is basically carry-on luggage that occasionally cries), but it gets trickier by the time they’re toddlers.
 Because hitting the road with a preschooler requires NASA-level strategic planning, many parents simply stay put, resigned to the fact that very young kids have childhood amnesia and won’t remember anyway.
 But building up a healthy reserve of future nostalgia with your kids is always a good investment.

-You’ve probably heard that children don’t form memories until about age 3, but that’s a bit of an oversimplification.
-According to a pair of leading experts in childhood memory, your 2-year-old may not recall their first spin on the teacups like you will (how could you forget that face?), but they will retain a different, more mysterious kind of memory — one that nonetheless lasts a lifetime.
+You may have heard that children don’t form memories until about age 3, but that’s a bit of an oversimplification.
+According to a pair of leading experts in childhood memory, your 2-year-old may not recall their first spin on the teacups like you will (how could you forget that face?).
+But they will retain a different, more mysterious kind of memory — one that lasts a lifetime.